tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 kubectl create sa tigercub
 ```

 4. We already created the serviceaccount, but the serviceaccount does not yet have the required permissions to log into the Manager UI.
-When CE is deployed, it creates a clusterrole called `tigera-network-admin`, which has full permissions to CE resource including the Manager UI.
+When CE is deployed, it creates a clusterrole called `tigera-network-admin`, which has full permissions to CE resources including the Manager UI.
 Let's bind our serviceaccount `tigercub` to the clusterrole `tigera-network-admin` using a clusterrolebinding.

 ```
 kubectl create clusterrolebinding tigercub-bind --clusterrole tigera-network-admin --serviceaccount default:tigercub